top of page

 Our Initiative in a Nutshell:

+Who are We and What are We Trying to Do?
 Our team was born from the impetus to create coherence in the bioregional space of the northeast - weaving together existing bioregional and regenerative organizations in a new formation.
-Together, we have identified a foundational need to strengthen resurgent Indigenous governance to guide the development of a bioregional regeneration strategy and financing facility.

 To further expand our diverse networks, we are actively communicating with and recruiting other key bioregional actors and working diligently to expand leadership and peer organizing to fully include the movements we aim to support.